SEMICeu/documentation/toolchain.md

 Relevant links to the items described in following sections are numbered throughout the page and included in **section 'Links'** at the bottom.

-The artefact generation itself is documented in a dedciated page on [artefact generation](./artefact_generation.md).
+The artefact generation itself is documented in a dedicated page on [artefact generation](./artefact_generation.md).